False Vacuum Decay in Flat-Band Ferromagnets: Role of Quantum Geometry and Chiral Edge States

-To numerically check our analytical results on quantum-geometry dependence of the surface tension, we consider the tunable metric model (TM model; see Appendix~\ref{app:TMmodel}) on a square lattice whose quantum geometry can be tuned independently of its band dispersion~\cite{hofmannHeuristicBoundsSuperconductivity2022, hofmannTMmodel2023, Shavit_2025}.
+To numerically check our analytical results on quantum-geometry dependence of the surface tension, we consider the tunable metric model (TM model; see End Matter Eq.~\eqref{eq:TMmodel}) on a square lattice whose quantum geometry can be tuned independently of its band dispersion~\cite{hofmannHeuristicBoundsSuperconductivity2022, hofmannTMmodel2023, Shavit_2025}.
 This conveniently allows us to study the influence of quantum geometry on domain walls, without the interference of band-structure effects.
 We are interested in the structure of the domain walls between two ferromagnetic domains, which we determine using self-consistent mean-field theory at finite temperatures.
-Technical details are presented in Appendix~\ref{app:selfconsistentMF}.
+Technical details are presented in the End Matter.
 As predicted from the Stoner criterion, we find the critical temperature to only depend on the density of states at the Fermi energy and the interaction strength $U$ (Fig.~\ref{fig:itinerant}b).
 Conversely, the domain-wall structure and surface tension sensitively depend on the Fermi-surface averaged quantum metric $\bar{g}_\mathrm{FS}$ (Fig.~\ref{fig:itinerant}a,c).
 We find the surface tension to grow linearly with the square root of the quantum metric $\sigma \propto\sqrt{\bar{g}_\mathrm{FS}}$, as predicted by Eqs.~(\ref{eq:surfacetension},~\ref{eq:LG_parameters},~\ref{eq:staticPolarization}).
 The bubble growth velocity $v_B$ Eq.~\eqref{eq:bubblegrowth} and the critical radius $R_c$ Eq.~\eqref{eq:citicalRadius} inherit the same dependence on the quantum metric.
+We have cross-checked that our Landau-Ginzburg treatment is quantitatively consistent with self-consistent Hartree-Fock calculations; see supplemental material~\cite{supp}.